getodk/central-backend/docs/api.md

 ## Actor Type (enum)
 + user (string) - A User with an email and login password.
-+ fieldKey (string) - An App User which can submit data to a form. ("Field Key" is a legacy internal name for "App User".)
++ field_key (string) - An App User which can submit data to a Form. ("Field Key" is a legacy internal name for "App User".)
++ public_link (string) - A Public Access Link that grants anonymous browser-based access to submit to a Form.
 + singleUse (string) - A temporary token authorized to perform some specific action, like reset one password.

 ## Assignment (object)